 In those days, both Baker Hall and Stadium Hall served as dormitories.

 Since this strain of influenza did not seem life-threatening, the big question for many students was: how will the flu affect Homecoming activities?
 There were strong opinions on both sides of the issue.
-Some believed that any kind of epidemic should be taken seriously; if crowded activities enhanced the spread of the flu, then those activities should be cancelled.
+Some believed that any kind of epidemic should be taken seriously; if crowded activities enhanced the spread of the flu, then those activities should be canceled.
 Others thought that the flu was really not terribly serious and that Homecoming should go on as planned.
 President Maucker chose a middle course.
 He stated that the numbers of students who had the flu remained high; one student had even developed pneumonia.
-Consequently, he cancelled or postponed the fraternity sing, the variety show, the parade, the pep rallies, and the cut day.
+Consequently, he canceled or postponed the fraternity sing, the variety show, the parade, the pep rallies, and the cut day.
 The football game, the faculty recital, and the Homecoming play would go on as scheduled.
 Students protested.
 They marched around campus for several hours, destroyed property, and broke into the women's dormitory.
 The President met with about five hundred students the next evening and again explained the basis of his decision.
 He pleaded with students to remain calm and to be considerate of those who were ill or who would become ill.

 In this faded newsclipping, President Maucker addresses students